2021 Operational Taxes for Banks London TAINA Key Takeaways

-On the 26th of May, TAINA joined industry thought leaders and professionals at the Operational Taxes for Banks London Virtual Conference, for a full day of engaging discussions on the latest industry solutions for the current regulatory and operational tax challenges for banks.
+On the 26th of May 2021, TAINA joined industry thought leaders and professionals at the Operational Taxes for Banks London Virtual Conference, for a full day of engaging discussions on the latest industry tax compliance solutions for the current regulatory and operational tax challenges for banks.

 A particular highlight of mine was the very well-presented session on FATCA Preparing for IRS information requests by Tom Howgate (Deloitte) and Peter Grant (KPMG), who’s key messaging highlighted the importance of the following areas; Compliance, Integrated Effort, Effective Controls, Strong Policies & Procedures, Robust Technology, Data Quality and Risk & Control Frameworks.